Jack White: Philanthropy

 White has provided financial support to institutions in his hometown of Detroit.
 In 2009, White donated almost $170,000 towards the renovation of the baseball diamond in southwest Detroit's Clark Park.
 The Detroit Masonic Temple was nearly foreclosed on in 2013 after it was revealed that owners owed $142,000 in back taxes.
 In June 2013, it was revealed that White had footed the entire bill.
 To thank him for the donation, the temple has decided to rename its second largest theater the Jack White Theater.

 The National Recording Preservation Foundation received an inaugural gift of $200,000 from White to use toward restoring and preserving deteriorating sound recordings on media such as reel-to-reel tape and old cylinders.
 The foundation's director, Eric J. Schwartz said the donation demonstrated a "commitment by a really busy songwriter and performer donating both his time on the board, and money to preserve our national song recording heritage".
 White also serves on the foundation's board.

-In July 2016, White joined Nashville's 45-member Gender Equality Council.
+In July 2016, White joined Nashville's 45- Gender Equity Council.

 On September 18, 2018, White donated $30,000 to The Outsiders House Museum for its preservation and restoration.

 On May 3, 2019, Wayne State University of Detroit, Michigan awarded White with an honorary doctor of humane letters degree "for his dedication to Detroit and significant contributions to the arts as one of the most prolific and renowned artists of the past two decades".